HowToDoInJava

 Spring Boot war Packaging Example

-In Spring boot applications, default packaging is jar which is deployed in embedded servers.
-If you want to generate a war file for deployment in seperate application server instances such as Jboss, Weblogic or tomcat, then follow below instructions.
+In Spring boot applications, the default packaging is jar which the application is deployed in embedded servers.
+If you want to generate a war file for deployment in separate application server instances such as Jboss, Weblogic or Tomcat, follow the instructions below.

 <packaging>war</packaging>